opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Raster brushes are available to paint in Raster levels and, with some limitations, in Toonz Raster levels.
 They are essentially brushes compatible with the `MyPaint <http://mypaint.org/about/>`_ open source painting software.

-The Raster brushes use the color from the current style as a base, and all its remaining options can be found in the **Settings** tab of the Style Editor pane (see  :ref:`Settings <settings>`  ).
+The Raster brushes use the **Color** from the current style as a base, and all its remaining options can be found in the **Settings** tab of the Style Editor pane (see  :ref:`Settings for Raster Brushes <settings_for_raster_brushes>`  ).

-.. note:: In Toonz Raster levels, currently only additive Raster brushes can be used (i.e. brushes that add paint to a level, not the ones that erase, blend or blur already painted strokes).
+.. note:: In Toonz Raster levels, currently only *additive* Raster brushes can be used (i.e. brushes that add paint to a level, not the ones that erase, blend or blur already painted strokes).

-.. note:: In Toonz Raster levels, Raster brushes use only the alpha channel (opacity) values of the selected brush to paint with the current style Color, and cannot use any of the other *color related* settings of that brush.
+.. note:: In Toonz Raster levels, Raster brushes use only the **Opacity** values of the selected brush to paint with the current style color, and cannot use any of the other *Color related* settings of that brush.

-.. note:: In Toonz Raster levels, Raster brushes paint only *Lines* (not *Areas*).
+.. note:: In Toonz Raster levels, Raster brushes can only paint *lines* (they cannot be used to fill *areas*).